ipdk-io/networking-recipe/docs/guides/setup/es2k-setup-guide.md

 for the ES2K target.

 P4 Control Plane can be built to run on an x86 host processor or the ARM Compute Complex (ACC).
-The instructions here are for the host processor.
+These instructions are for the host processor.
+For the ACC, see [Building for the ES2K ACC](/guides/building-for-es2k-acc).

 ## Setup